mstafford2012/SimpleMail/README.md

 #### All Commands

-       simplemail (<ip> or <alias>) \"<Message>\"  Send a message" simplemail all \"<Message>\"          Broadcast a message to your network" simplemail alias <name> <ip-address>  Set an alias" simplemail alias                      See all aliases"
+       simplemail (<ip> or <alias>) \"<Message>\"  Send a message simplemail all \"<Message>\"          Broadcast a message to your network simplemail alias <name> <ip-address>  Set an alias simplemail alias                      See all aliases
-       simplemail inbox                      Show all received messages"
+       simplemail inbox                      Show all received messages
-       simplemail inbox <int>                View a single message" simplemail delete <int>               Delete a single message" simplemail delete all                 Delete all messages"
+       simplemail inbox <int>                View a single message simplemail delete <int>               Delete a single message simplemail delete all                 Delete all messages
-       simplemail delete read                Delete all read messages"
+       simplemail delete read                Delete all read messages